csev/cc4e/book/chap05.md

       p++;

-Because `p` points to characters, `p++` advances `p` to the next character each time, and `p—s` gives the number of characters advanced over, that is, the string length.
+Because `p` points to characters, `p++` advances `p` to the next character each time, and `p-s` gives the number of characters advanced over, that is, the string length.
 Pointer arithmetic is consistent: if we had been dealing with  `float`'s, which occupy more storage than  `char`'s,  and if `p` were a pointer to  `float`, `p++` would advance to the next  float.
 Thus we could